rkit/filemanager-yii2/docs/README.md

 ### getFileRulesDescription

-Get description the rules of the file in as text
+Get a description of the validation rules in as text

 ```php
 FileBehavior::getFileRulesDescription( string $attribute ): string